 For more definition and drama, I add a smoky gray color at the outside corner of my eye.
 I use a blonde eyebrow pen by Kat Von D to fill in my thin brows, but I’m careful to blend and brush that out as well.
 I use a brown/black mascara and that’s it for eyes.

 I brush on a bit of blush in a rose tone high on the cheekbones, the bridge of my nose and under my chin.
 If your skin is very dry cream blush might be best for you.
 Once again blend, blend, blend!
 Note: Do not smile and put blush on the apple of your cheek as we were taught when we were younger.
 When you stop smiling the blush will be lower than you want and not have the effect you want at all.

 I apply a lip liner over my whole lip and then a very similar color of lipstick.
+My lip colors are never harsh or dark.
 After blotting, I’m finished with my daytime makeup routine.
 During the evening, I may wear a brighter lip color but I apply and blot it several times while I am applying my make up so that it stains my lips rather than sliding around on top.
 I will use a similar color lip balm to touch up during the evening.